mccright/rand-notes/Commercial_Surveillance_Notes.md

 * Where do you invest your *attention*? / ...and when?
 * Where do you share your ideas/opinions/knowledge/etc? ...and when?
 * Where, when and to whom do you donate?
+* What is your income and from where/what does it come?
 * Where are your assets?
 * What are your assets?
 * What is the scale of the financial (*and other*) assets that you own/control?
   * What type(s) of authentication do you use to protect your financial (*and other*) assets?
-* What is the nature and scale of your debt/credit obligations?
+* What are the nature and scale of your debt/credit obligations?
    * Where, when, how and for what do you aquire/exercise debt/credit?
    * From whom aquire/exercise debt/credit?
    * Do you exhibit seasonal (*or other periodic*) debt/credit behaviors?